Raspberry PI VPN Server with PiVPN

 In next screen, please confirm port selection by pressing ENTER:

-In next screen you can select your favourite DNS provider.
-You can use one of listed or your custom one.
-I will use Google, but this choise doesn’t change following steps.
+In next screen, you can select your favourite DNS provider.
+You can use one of the listed or your custom one.
+I will use Google, but this choice doesn’t change following steps.
 After selection, please press ENTER to confirm:

 In this screen, please select DNS and press ENTER: